Weight training: Improve your muscular fitness

 See more In-depth

-- Resistance training for health and fitness.
-American College of Sports Medicine. https://www.acsm.org/read-research/resource-library.
-Accessed June 24, 2015.
+- Resistance training for health.
+American College of Sports Medicine. https://www.acsm.org/read-research/resource-library/.
+Accessed Nov.
+3, 2020.

 - AskMayoExpert.
 Physical activity (adult).
 Mayo Clinic; 2020.

 - Brown LE, ed.
 Beginner programs.
 In: Strength Training.
 2nd ed.
 Human Kinetics; 2017.

 - Haff GG, et al., eds.
 Essentials of Strength Training and Conditioning.
 4th ed.
 Human Kinetics; 2016.